Social Security Retirement Benefits

-In order to be entitled to Social Security retirement benefits, a claimant must be (1) fully insured; (2) have attained age 62; (3) have filed an application for old age insurance or have been entitled to disability insurance benefits for the month preceding the month in which the claimant attained retirement age; and (4) must meet the retirement test.
+In order to be entitled to Social Security retirement benefits, a claimant must be: (1) fully insured; (2) have attained age 62; (3) have filed an application for old-age insurance or have been entitled to disability insurance benefits for the month preceding the month in which the claimant attained retirement age; and (4) must meet the retirement test.
 An individual who meets all these criteria is entitled to payment of a monthly benefit.
-How much that benefit will be depends on three primary factors: (1) how much the individual has paid into the Social Security system on an annual basis; (2) how many years the individual has actually paid into the Social Security system; and (3) the individual's actual age when he or she begins to receive a benefit.
+How much that benefit will depend on three primary factors: (1) how much the individual has paid into the Social Security system on an annual basis; (2) how many years the individual has actually paid into the Social Security system; and (3) the individual's actual age when he or she begins to receive a benefit.

 An individual who has reached retirement age, i.e., age 62 or above, is entitled to retirement benefits beginning with the first month in which all requirements for entitlement are met.
 Entitlement to retirement benefits ends with the month before the month in which an individual dies.